Chellitcoin (CHLT) Price Reaches $0.0081 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Chellitcoin’s genesis date was July 25th, 2021.
+Chellitcoin’s launch date was July 25th, 2021.
 Chellitcoin’s total supply is 3,000,000,000 tokens.
+The official website for Chellitcoin is chellitcoin.com.
 Chellitcoin’s official Twitter account is @chellitofficial and its Facebook page is accessible here.
-Chellitcoin’s official website is chellitcoin.com.

 [Telegram](https://t.me/chellitofficial)”